Introduction to Arithmetic Groups: R -forms of classical simple groups over C

+\begin{rem} Up to isogeny, there are exactly five simple Lie groups over~$\complex$ that are not classical.
+They are the `` exceptional'' simple groups, and are called $E_6$, $E_7$, $E_8$, $F_4$, and~$G_2$. \end{rem}

+Now, we would like to describe the $\real$-forms of each of the classical groups.
+For example, finding all the $\real$-forms of $\SL(n,\complex)$ would mean making a list of the (simple) Lie groups~$G$, such that the ``complexification'' of~$G$ is $\SL(n,\complex)$.
+This is not difficult, but we should perhaps begin by explaining more clearly what it means.

-Intuitively, the \defit{complexification} of~$G$ is the complex Lie group that is obtained from~$G$ by replacing real numbers with complex numbers.
-That is, $G$ is (isogenous to) the set of real solutions of a certain set of equations, and we let $G \otimes \complex$ be the set of complex solutions of the same set of equations.
+It has already been mentioned that, intuitively, the complexification of~$G$ is the complex Lie group that is obtained from~$G$ by replacing real numbers with complex numbers.
 For example, the complexification of $\SL(n,\real)$ is $\SL(n,\complex)$.

-\begin{warn} The notation may be misleading: the complexification $G \otimes \complex$ is \textbf{not} a tensor product, because the group~$G$ is a nonlinear object.
-However, this construction does correspond to the usual tensor product at the level of Lie algebras \csee{Lie(GxC)}. \end{warn}
+In general, $G$ is (isogenous to) the set of real solutions of a certain set of equations, and we let $G_{\complex}$ be the set of complex solutions of the same set of equations: